opentelekomcloud-infra/api-monitoring/docs/design.rst

 Out of Scope
 ------------

-The following items are out of scope (while technically can be addressed):
+The following items are out of scope (while some of them are technically possible):

-#.
-No performance monitoring: The API-monitoring does not measure degradations
+#. **No performance monitoring:** The API-monitoring does not measure degradations
-   of performance, unless the performance does not drop under some threshold that is considered as equivalent to non-available.
-The performance of each individual tested API call is measured and becomes visible in the Grafana, so that evaluation is possible.
+   of performance per se.
+So measuring the access times or data transfer rates of an SSD disk is out of scope.
+However, if the performance of a ressource drops under some threshold that is considered as equivalent to non-available, this is reported.
-#.
-No application monitoring: The service availability of applications
+#. **No application monitoring:** The service availability of applications
    that run on top of IaaS or PaaS of the cloud is out of scope.
-#.
-No inside scope: The API-monitoring has no insights and is only uses public
+#. **No view from inside:** The API-monitoring has no insights and is only uses public
    APIs of the monitored cloud.
 It requires thus no administrative permissions on the backend.
 It can be, however, deployed additionally in the backplane to monitor additionally internal APIs.
-#.
-No synthetic workloads: The service is not simulating workloads on the
+#. **No synthetic workloads:** The service is not simulating any workloads (for
-   provisioned resource.
-It just ensures APIs are working and returning expected results (ensures provisioned resources are really there and accessible), and do not test i.e. performance of the provisioned SSD disks.
+   example a benchmark suite) on the provisioned resources.
+Instead it measures and reports only if APIs are available and return expected results with an expected behaviour.

 Solution Approach and Architecture
 ----------------------------------

 The API-Monitoring project permanently supervises the public APIs of an OpenStack-based platform.
-To do that, it constantly sends requests to the API.
+To do that, it sends requests repeatedly to the API.
 The requests are grouped in so-called scenarios, mimicking real-world use cases.
 These use cases are implemented as Ansible playbooks.
-This makes it easy to extend the APImon for other use cases like provision extra VMs or deploy software there.
+This makes it easy to extend the APImon for other use cases like monitoring the provisioning of extra VMs or deploying extra software.

 The actual metrics for the monitoring are collected implicitly; developers of scenarios are not required to take care of that.
 The flow of monitored data